ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 just replace the globals dictionary lookup and instead use a C static (which is still faster).

-Applying this optimization to Black yields changes like the following (`black.comments` and `black.parsing` respectively):
+Applying this optimization to Black yields changes like the following to `black.comments` and `black.parsing`[^1] respectively:

 ```diff
 @@ -12,11 +18,10 @@ from black.nodes import STANDALONE_COMMENT, WHITESPACE